motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     ![figure 14](./img/executors_with_maximum_resource.png)
     <center style="font-style:italic;">Figure 11.
 Executors for 20 c4.4x large machines cluster with maximized allocation.
 (2)</center>

     Unfortunately, it also didn't result in increased usage of resources.
-I took 9.7 minutes for application to finish.
+I took 9.7 minutes for application to finish (8min 48s with default configuration).

     ![figure 15](./img/max_res_no_dyn.png)
         <center style="font-style:italic;">Figure 12.
 Usage of resources for 20 c4.x4large machines when maximizing resource allocation.
 (2)</center>

-    Next, we tried passing only the configuration with dynamic allocation disabled to 20 *m5.x4large* cluster.
+    Next, we tried passing the second configuration, with dynamic allocation disabled, to 20 *m5.x4large* cluster.
 However, it also resulted in the downgrade of performance.
 Our application finished after 11.2 minutes (7min 6s with default configuration).

     Supposedly, the problem with very powerful executors is that, the HDFS client has troubles dealing with large amount of concurrent threads.
 It was observed, that HDFS achieves full write throughput with 5 cores per executor.
 We will try to examine this in the next point.